 You are an underwriter for a UK-based liability insurer specialising in insurance for hotels and restaurants of all types and sizes.

-One of the insurers policyholders, TTY plc is a UK-based budget hotel chain.
+One of the insurers policyholders, TTY plc is a UK-based budget hotel chain, which owns and operates 25 budget hotels that provide guests with rooms only.
+There are no additional facilities at any of TTY plc's hotels.

 TTY plc is considering the viability of buying a group of luxury hotels and restaurants, LWP Ltd, that operates throughout the UK.
-LWP Ltd has the following features at each of their hotel & restaurant locations:
+LWP Ltd has the following features at each of its hotel & restaurant locations: